-The safety and well-being of our students, faculty, and staff has always been paramount at the Department of Public Safety (DPS) here at the Massachusetts College of Art and Design (MassArt).
-As a small college, MassArt has an opportunity to provide all members of its community with a secure environment in which to learn, live, study, and work.
+The safety and well-being of our students, faculty, and staff has always been paramount at the Department of Public Safety (DPS) here at Massachusetts College of Art and Design (MassArt).
+As a small college, MassArt strives to provide all members of its community with a secure environment in which to learn, live, study, and work.

-It has become increasingly evident that issues on college campuses are more complex today than they have ever been.
-Therefore, the demand for professional, highly trained, Campus Police and Security Officers, has increased.
-The Campus Police have the sworn duty to directly apply and execute the law, rules, and regulations fairly and objectively for the benefit of the entire college community.
-Security Officers help support the entire department and are our front line for providing excellent customer service while assisting with keeping the campus secure by being extra eyes and ears on campus.
+The College is aware that safety on campus encompasses many areas including physical security, mental health, emergency preparedness, and fraud or identity theft to name just a few.
+Therefore, the need for professional, highly trained, Campus Police and Security Officers has increased.
+The Campus Police Officers have the sworn duty to directly apply and execute the law, College and City of Boston rules and regulations, fairly and objectively for the benefit of the entire college community.
+Security Officers help support the entire department and are our front line for providing excellent customer service while keeping the campus secure by being extra eyes and ears on campus.

-We are committed to providing community-oriented professional services, including excellent customer service, protecting constitutional rights, preserving peace, reducing fear, promoting teamwork, and making continuous improvements to the MassArt community.
-Maintaining a safe environment on our campus requires the continuing support of all members of the MassArt community.
+The MassArt DPS engages in formal and informal conversations with the community to better understand their safety concerns.
+We offer community-oriented services, including attending student events, focused customer service, training for emergencies and continuous improvements to better serve the community.
+But we can't do it alone; maintaining a safe environment on our campus also requires the continuing support of all members of the MassArt community.

 I encourage you to read this publication carefully and to use the information to help foster a safe environment for yourself and others at MassArt.
-If you have any questions or need any additional information, please feel free to contact me at your convenience.
+If you have any questions or need any additional information, please feel free to contact us at your convenience.